 Why is Eye Contact Important for Singers and Performers?

 Eye contact is very important when you are performing to an audience.
 Not only does eye contact help you convey the emotion of the song to the audience, but it also helps the audience connect to you as a performer.
 Here’s our short answer as to why eye contact is important, followed by some tips you can use to improve your own singing performance.

-Performing is one of the most important parts of being a singer, and so knowing how to entertain your audience through your performance and facial expressions is crucial.
-Overcoming anxiety on stage and using good eye contact is an essential ingredient to this!
+Performing is one of the most important parts of being a singer, so knowing how to entertain your audience through your performance and using facial expressions is crucial.
+Overcoming anxiety on stage and using good eye contact is an essential ingredient to this.

-HOT TIP!
-Watch other performers’ performances and see how they engage with eye contact and then record and watch your own performance.
+Watch other singer’s performances and see how they engage with eye contact and then record and watch your own performance.